 This course develops student proficiency and communication in Swahili language (Kiswahili).
 The course emphasizes oral comprehension and conversation skills (i.e. listening and speaking).
 Instructors also teach reading and writing as crucial to the reinforcement of other language skills.
-Through lectures, field exercises, and homestay experiences, the course helps students to grasp aspects of the culture and environment in Tanzania and eastern Africa.
-Non-beginning students enter another appropriate language course level based on oral proficiency interviews and a written placement test conducted in-country.
-Instruction includes 45 intensive classroom hours spread throughout the semester and conversations focused on thematically relevant topics.
+Through lectures and field exercises, the course helps students to grasp aspects of the culture and environment in Tanzania and eastern Africa.
 Students learn basic vocabulary, language structure, and language use through presentations, situational dialogues, readings, songs, and other interactive methods.
 Field assignments enrich the classroom experience, increase student functionality in real life language situations, and enable student adjustment to everyday life in Tanzania.